Date(s) - Friday, October 13, 2017

 - Served as advisor to military Commanders in Iraq and Afghanistan

-- Officer of the British Empire
+- Officer of the Order of the British Empire

 Emma Sky is director of Yale’s Maurice R. Greenberg World Fellows Program and a Senior Fellow at the Jackson Institute, where she teaches Middle East politics.
 She is the author of The Unraveling: High Hopes and Missed Opportunities in Iraq.
 Sky served as advisor to the Commanding General of US Forces in Iraq from 2007-2010; as advisor to the Commander of NATO’s International Security Assistance Force in Afghanistan in 2006; as advisor to the US Security Co-ordinator for the Middle East Peace Process in 2005; and as Governorate Co-ordinator of Kirkuk for the Coalition Provisional Authority, 2003-2004.
 Prior to that, Sky worked in the Palestinian territories for a decade, managing projects to develop Palestinian institutions; and to promote co-existence between Israelis and Palestinians.
 In addition, Emma has provided technical assistance on poverty elimination, human rights, justice public administration reform, security sector reform, and conflict resolution in the Middle East, South Asia and Africa.
 Sky has published numerous articles including in The New York Times, Foreign Affairs, Foreign Policy, Politico, Atlantic, Slate, Survival, Center for a New American Security, US Institute of Peace, the Guardian, and the Journal of the Royal United Services Institute for Defence and Security Studies.
 Sky was educated at Oxford (UK), Alexandria (Egypt), Hebrew University of Jerusalem (Israel) and Liverpool (UK).
-Sky is an Officer of the Order of the British Empire for her services in Iraq.
+Sky was made an Officer of the Order of the British Empire for her services in Iraq.

 When Emma Sky volunteered to help rebuild Iraq after the overthrow of Saddam Hussein in 2003, she had little idea what she was getting in to.
 Her assignment was only supposed to last three months.
 She went on to serve there longer than any other senior military or diplomatic figure, giving her an unrivaled perspective of the entire conflict.